martinfarmer/angular-evaluation/README.md

 ## Evaluation Procedure

-Fork this repository using your own Github account, implement the evaluation requirements below, and push the changes to the repository fork.
+Clone this repository, implement the evaluation requirements below, zip up your solution EXCLUDING the `node_modules` folder, and email the .zip file to recruitment@kalibrilabs.com

-On completion, send a link to the forked repository to Kalibri for review.

 Take care to ensure all requirements are met and the application and its tests run without error.